maddybartlett/Bio_Based_Reps_for_RL/README.md

 Additionally, we implemented two Temporal-Difference (TD) learning rules:
 1) TD(0)
 2) TD(&lambda;) <br>
--- Note: these scripts can also be used to implement TD(n), but this rule was not tested in the published study.
+*Note: these scripts can also be used to implement TD(n), but this rule was not tested in the published study.*

 ## Experiment: